KaustavKhatua/Linux/README.md

 ## How to install Microsoft Teams in Ubuntu 20.04
 Download .deb package from Micrsoft Teams webpage.
 Install it by double clicking it.

+## How to install MySQL Server and MySQL Workbench in Ubuntu 20.04
+Follow the steps in this link: https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/  (I installed both MySQL Server and MySQL Workbench following this link).

 ## Difference between apt and apt-get
 apt is newer method and apt-get is older method.
 See Conclusion portion from this link to get the idea. https://itsfoss.com/apt-vs-apt-get-difference/

 ## Difference between snap install and apt install
 snap is binding everything, the original software and its dependencies in one place; but apt does not do it.
 As a result, snap programs are generally bigger than apt programs and loads slower than apt programs.

+# Issues
+## Was not able to open Settings in Ubuntu 20.04
+I was not able to open any of the settings (like Change Background..., Network Settings etc.).
+Solved this problem following the instructions in this link: https://askubuntu.com/questions/1237965/reporting-i-cant-open-settings-in-ubuntu-20-04-lts  .